 Exchanges are essential for the crypto infrastructure.
 On Coinranking, we have more than 300 exchanges listed, so, you might get flooded with the enormously wide range of exchanges out there.
 How on earth do you choose the best one for your next trade?
-Well, take a deep breath, and dive into the points of attention when picking an exchange.
+Well, take a deep breath, and learn what things to look out for.

 Start checking the rules and laws about cryptocurrencies in your own country.
 Regulation differs from country to country.
 And, make sure the exchange you pick is (legally) operating in your country.
 Besides local regulation, each and every exchange has its own protocols, like customer identification.

 Exchanges with higher trading volumes generally have higher liquidity, which means they are more likely to meet all buy and sell orders.
 Unhappily, a big issue with trading volume is wash trading.
 Learn more about that in this blog article.
-At the moment, we are creating measures against fake volumes, like price and volume algorithms that will separate real and fake volumes.
+At the moment, we are creating measures against fake volumes, like price and volume algorithms that will separate fake from real volumes.

 Most exchanges charge a fee for each trade.
 These are generally based on the size of the transaction, but it could also be based on your trading activity, or it might be a fixed fee.
 It’s worth looking into these fees, considering how many trades you’re about to do, and of which size.